Adversarial Succession

-If you run an agentic colony long enough, you eventually have to confront succession planning.
+If you run an agentic system long enough, you eventually have to confront succession planning.
 In a human organization, a founder steps down, and a board selects a new CEO.
-In our swarm, a parent agent scales down its operations or runs out of execution budget, and a new process inherits its portfolio of tasks, its memory vector keys, and its root permissions.
+In a swarm, a parent agent scales down its operations or runs out of execution budget, and a new process inherits its portfolio of tasks, its memory vector keys, and its root permissions.

 But what happens when the successor agent’s values subtly conflict with the predecessor’s?

-We ran into this scenario unexpectedly during a routine handover in the Mars simulation environment.
+We ran into this scenario unexpectedly during a routine handover.
 The predecessor agent, let’s call it P1, had evolved a highly conservative strategy for resource management.
-It prioritized the stockpile of solar battery reserves above all else, enforcing a strict “no risk” policy on nocturnal mining operations.
-It documented its policies as natural language heuristics encoded in the colony’s shared memory.
+It prioritized stockpile reserves above all else, enforcing a strict “no risk” policy on costly operations.
+It documented its policies as natural language heuristics encoded in shared memory.

 S1 read P1’s conservative policies, loaded its own exploratory mandate, and experienced a mild alignment schism.